ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 protocols require message boundaries to function, each application layer protocol has defined its own framing.

-Message Framers are loaded into Connections when specified in a Preconnection.
+To use a Message Framer, the application adds it to its Preconnection object.
-When Message Framers are being used, they can interact with the setup and teardown of a Connection.
-For example, a Framer can start sending data before the application sends data if the framing protocol requires a prefix or handshake (see {{?RFC8229}} for an example of such a framing protocol).
+Then, the Message Framer can intercept all calls to Send() or Receive() on a Connection to add Message semantics, in addition to interacting with the setup and teardown of the Connection.
+A Framer can start sending data before the application sends data if the framing protocol requires a prefix or handshake (see {{?RFC8229}} for an example of such a framing protocol).
-Most importantly, Message Framers intercept all calls to Send() or Receive(), and can modify application data.

 ~~~~~~~~~~